 This all-purpose gravity feed spray gun employs high-volume, low-pressure technology for high output with minimal overspray.
 This type of spray cannon is better for the environment and saves money on materials.

-An adjustable fan design and volume control are among the characteristics of this HVLP spray gun.
-Remember to thin coats of paint according to manufacturer instructions before straining it through this powerful machine’s nozzle.
+What sets this HVLP spray gun apart is its adjustable fan design and volume control.
+They provide the user with an added layer of customization and precision.
+Just remember to thin coats of paint according to manufacturer instructions before straining it through this powerful machine’s nozzle.

 Can I Spray Polycrylic Indoors?